 FIRST NATIONS IMPACT MASTERCLASS (WA)

 ELIGIBILITY

-• You must be based in Western Australia
+You must be a resident of Western Australia

-• You must be able to attend the Masterclass in Boorloo/Perth.
+You must be able to attend the Masterclass in Boorloo/Perth.
+The Masterclass runs over two days, from Tuesday 18 to Wednesday 19 August so please ensure you can arrange your own accommodation.
 GARUWA is unable to provide travel support or accommodation support directly, however regional & remote participants may be able to apply for assistance through Screenwest.
-Get in touch if you’d like to discuss this before applying: info@garuwa.com
+Get in touch if you’d like to discuss this before applying: funding@screenwest.com.au

-• The Masterclass runs across two days – participants will need to be committed to the full program and be present both days
+Participants will need to be committed to the full program and be present both days of the Masterclass class.

+FIRST NATIONS IMPACT MASTERCLASS (WA)